eliot58/grouche_contract/README.md

 # 🪙 Grouche

 **Grouche** is a decentralized **fundraising and vesting system** built on the **TON blockchain**.
-It allows projects (called *companies*) to receive donations in TON and multiple Jetton tokens while automatically managing **refunds, payouts, and vesting schedules**.
+It allows projects (called *initiatives*) to receive donations in TON and multiple Jetton tokens while automatically managing **refunds, payouts, and vesting schedules**.

 Each company is deployed as an individual **Grouche contract** via the **GroucheFactory**, which authorizes deployments based on signed requests verified by an authority public key.